codidact/feature-development/CONTRIBUTING.md

 ## What needs doing?
  - **Creating new use cases** Use cases are an important first step for feature development.
 Ping a docs project lead or @cellio for more information.
 Any issue with the `new use case` and `help wanted` tags will be up for grabs.
 Follow the existing format in another use case.
- - **Requests for features** As feature development gets further developed, scope becomes narrower.
-So providing a 22 point list of feedback for a high fidelity design is not so useful, but comments, feedback and constructive criticism is welcome for our use cases and wireframes.
+ - **Requests for features** As feature development gets further developed, the scope becomes narrower.
+So providing a 22 point list of feedback for a high fidelity design is not so useful, but comments, feedback, and constructive criticism is welcome for our use cases and wireframes.
 Don't expect things to veer too far away from what was outlined in our [functional specification](https://github.com/codidact/docs/wiki/Functional-Specification) though.

 To submit a request - create an issue linking to the existing use case markdown file or wireframe image and clearly describe your thoughts and/or suggestions.
-Remember, we are actively in the creation of this app and your contributions, no matter how small will make a big impact!
+Remember, we are actively in the creation of this app and your contributions, no matter how small it will make a big impact!

 Just like any other OSS project, don't open an issue without checking if it already exists!
-Adding tags to new issues is going to be a really important way to keep this information organised and searchable so try and use the following tags where appropriate:
+Adding tags to new issues is going to be a really important way to keep this information organized and searchable so try and use the following tags where appropriate:

 * `new use case` Highlights a use case that is yet to be created
 * `help wanted` or `good first issue` This is your queue to grab this use case or wireframe and hack away!